karthikdurai-kd/Stock-Cloud-App/README.md

-# Inventory Management System
+# Stock Cloud App

 ## Overview

-The Inventory Management System is a full-stack application designed to provide a comprehensive dashboard for managing products, sales, expenses, and customer information in real-time.
+The Stock Cloud App is a full-stack application designed to provide a comprehensive dashboard for managing products, sales, expenses, and customer information in real-time.
 Built with Next.js on the frontend, Node.js with ExpressJS on the backend, and PostgreSQL as the database, it leverages AWS for deployment and scaling.

 ## Features